Air Fryer Green Beans

 Best Dips for Fried Green Beans

 Green beans are fine on their own but they taste the best with a good dip!
-Here are some of our favorite dips for fried green beans:
+We love this easy air fryer green beans recipe with our Homemade Ranch Dressing or some simple mayonnaise mixed with fresh lemon juice.
+Here are some of our other favorite dips for fried green beans:

 Refrigerated and reheated green beans will not taste as good as when they are first made fresh, but if you must store and re-heat it can be done.
-Store leftovers in an airtight container in the fridge and then re-heat in the air fryer at 400 degrees for 6-7 minutes.
+Store leftovers in an airtight container or sealed storage bag in the fridge and then re-heat in the air fryer at 400 degrees for 6-7 minutes.
+Don’t reheat in the microwave or they will be soggy.

 More Green Bean Recipes

-These easy air fryer green beans are a tasty, low-carb snack that can be made in minutes!
+These easy air fried green beans are a tasty, low-carb snack that can be made in minutes!

 Course Appetizer, Side Dish